 It’s almost that time of year again, Costco is putting out Christmas decorations which means Halloween is almost here and food allergy parents everywhere are rolling up their sleeves…

-If your neighbors are anything like mine, they would likely be thrilled to know what kinds of treats would be safe to hand out to the food allergy and food sensitive kids on Halloween night.
+If your neighbors are anything like mine, they would likely be thrilled to know what kinds of treats would be safe to hand out to the neighbor kids with food allergies or sensitivities on Halloween night.
 But if they don’t know, they can’t help; and if they are not familiar enough with food allergies, they also don’t know to ask.
 As food allergy parents it’s our job to lead the way, whether we like it or not.

 Here are two simple things we can do to help our neighbors, help us this year:

 - Let them know in advance: The change in season is a perfect excuse to wish your neighbors a “Happy Fall” with a homemade card or note (bonus points for enlisting your kiddos to help write, decorate, and deliver).
 It also just so happens to be around this time that many pick up a bag of candy the next time they’re at the store for trick-or-treaters.
 Inside the card, write a note to politely let your neighbors know which edible treats (be brand-specific if necessary) would be safe for your trick-or-treater this year, in case they are planning to hand out candy.
 You could even add that if possible, non-edible items (pencils, stickers, bouncy balls) would be just as welcome.